 The Corps of Royal Military Police moved into Berlin at the end of WWII as part of the Occupation Force.
 Members of 247 (Berlin) Pro Coy RMP & SIB RMP Berlin

 were responsible for Policing the British Sector of Berlin

 The Olympic Stadium Berlin, made famous by the 1936 Olympics, had been refurbished after the war and in 1966 part of it was a secure area housing the British Military Government, British Berlin Brigade Headquarters as well as various support units, including the Royal Military Police.
-247 (Berlin) Provost Company RMP, were responsible for General Police Duties, border patrols and controlling checkpoints, whilst Berlin Detachment Special Investigation Branch of RMP was a separate detective unit and operated mainly in plain clothes.
+247 (Berlin) Provost Company RMP, was responsible for General Police Duties, border patrols and controlling checkpoints, while Berlin Detachment Special Investigation Branch of RMP was a separate detective unit and operated mainly in plain clothes.
 Although both RMP GPD and SIB were Corps of Royal Military Police, they were separate Branches of RMP with their own hierarchy.
-For ease of recognition, members of the two branches of military police usually referred to RMP or RMP GPD for uniformed units and SIB for the plain clothes detectives.
+For ease of recognition, members of the two branches of military police were usually referred to as GPD for uniformed units and SIB for the plainclothes detectives.

 Berlin was divided into four Sector after the second world war, controlled by the military might of one of the four controlling powers; the United States of America, the United Kingdom, France and the Soviet Union.
 Being part of an occupation force, the Berlin Senate funded RMP Berlin, and they did not want for equipment of any kind, their vehicles, all manufactured in Germany and painted black rather than the usual Army Gree.
 Font and back white reflective plates were fitted bearing the words ‘Military Police in red.
 They also had blue revolving lights and two-tone Martin horns as well as state of the art Telefunken vehicle radiotelephones.